tomzx/blog.tomrochette.com-content/agi/papers/alan-biermann-approaches-to-automatic-programming/article.md

 ## Things to explore
 * Is building a set of inductive/constructive examples more likely to properly induce a program synthesizer toward the appropriate program?
+* What is the maximal size of a function such an could generate?
+* How complex are the functions that can be generated?
+Can it handle recursive functions?

 # Overview